Apush Unit 6 Progress Check

 II.
 The Progressive Era (1900s-1917): A Response to the Gilded Age

 The Progressive Era emerged as a reaction to the social and economic problems of the Gilded Age.
-Progressive reformers sought to address issues like poverty, corruption, and inequality through government intervention and social reform.
+Consider this: progressive reformers sought to address issues like poverty, corruption, and inequality through government intervention and social reform.
 This movement drew support from diverse groups, including middle-class reformers, labor activists, and religious leaders.

 Key Concepts and Themes: